Travelpro Luggage Review 2026: Which Line Is Actually Worth It?

 Newest Model

-The Air V2 is Travelpro’s latest launch – lighter materials, recycled linings, and hardside across the full lineup.
+The Air V2 is Travelpro’s latest launch: lighter materials, recycled linings, and hardside across the full lineup.
 At 5.4 lbs with eight spinner wheels and a polycarbonate shell, it matches the Maxlite 5’s weight while using rigid construction instead of fabric.
-The recycled ECOFAB lining uses post-consumer plastic bottles, which is becoming standard across the industry but was notably absent from Travelpro’s earlier hardside attempts.
+The recycled ECOFAB lining uses post-consumer plastic bottles, which is becoming standard across the industry; Travelpro skipped it on earlier hardside models.

 Strengths